Looking to elevate your next web app but tangled in the Bootstrap versus Material-UI debate? Unsure if another framework might better suit your needs?

 From the perspective of customization, we can compare Bootstrap and Material UI as consistency vs uniqueness.
 Why so?

-As we have mentioned in the first paragraph, Bootstraps’ developers wanted to provide consistency in experience both for developers and users.
+As we have mentioned in the first paragraph, Bootstraps’ developers wanted to provide consistency in the experience both for developers and users.
 To be honest, they have succeeded.
 If you look at several dozen apps that are based on Bootstrap, you will see the same things in the same places with little differences.
 Material UI is based on Material guidelines.
-And Material guidelines are rules and principles for motion, interaction, animation, building navigation, typography, shapes, colors, etc. You shouldn’t follow them all, you must instead combine them and don’t forget that your design must fit the content it displays so user experience becomes better.
+Material guidelines are rules and principles for motion, interaction, animation, building navigation, typography, shapes, colors, etc. You shouldn’t follow them all, you must instead combine them, and don’t forget that your design must fit the content it displays so the user experience becomes better.

 The Speed of Development

-As we mentioned before, Bootstrap goes with many UI components, like typography, tables, buttons, navigation, labels, alerts, tabs, etc. It provides enough necessary elements to build good-looking design with modest efforts and allows developers to concentrate on the functionality of the app.
+As we mentioned before, Bootstrap goes with many UI components, like typography, tables, buttons, navigation, labels, alerts, tabs, etc. It provides enough necessary elements to build a good-looking design with modest efforts and allows developers to concentrate on the functionality of the app.
 Furthermore, there are a lot of themes and templates to download on the web.
 That results in high development speed.

 That’s all.
 Thanks for reading.